-Canfor holds a 50% interest in Peace Valley OSB, in partnership with Louisiana-Pacific Canada Ltd. Peace Valley OSB owns and operates an oriented strand board ("OSB") plant in Fort St. John, British Columbia, which commenced operations in late 2005.
+The Company holds a 50% interest in Peace Valley OSB, in partnership with Louisiana-Pacific Canada Ltd. ("Louisiana-Pacific").
+Peace Valley OSB owns and operates an oriented strand board ("OSB") plant in Fort St. John, British Columbia, which commenced operations in late 2005.
+Canfor has agreed to sell its interest in Peace Valley OSB to Louisiana-Pacific for a purchase price of \$70 million plus working capital, with the transactions currently scheduled to close by the end of the first half of 2013.
+In contemplation of the completion of the sale to Louisiana Pacific, Peace Valley OSB changed its name to "Louisiana-Pacific OSB Limited Partnership" on January 9, 2013.

-The Company, through a wholly owned holding Company, holds a one-third interest in each of Lakeland Mills Ltd. ("Lakeland") and Winton Global Lumber Ltd. ("Winton Global").
-Lakeland and Winton Global own sawmills in the Prince George region of British Columbia and sell their wood chips to Canfor Pulp LP's Prince George pulp and paper operations.
-The Winton Global operation was permanently closed in 2011.
+The Company, through a wholly owned holding company, holds a one-third interest in each of Lakeland Mills Ltd. ("Lakeland") and Winton Global Lumber Ltd. ("Winton Global").
+Lakeland and Winton Global, which have approximately 835,000 m3 of tenure combined, own sawmills in the Prince George region of British Columbia, selling their wood chips to Canfor Pulp LP's Prince George pulp and paper operations.
+The Winton Global sawmill operation was permanently closed in 2011 and the Lakeland operation was destroyed by fire in April 2012.